dmmarmol/bodokecss/README.md

 ###### Last release: [0.5.0 (Eagle Imani)](https://github.com/dmmarmol/bodokecss/releases/tag/0.5.0)

-Bodoke it's a CSS Front-end Framework created with SASS, made for supporting multiple grids in a single project with a minimum of custom design.
+Bodoke it's a CSS Front-end Framework created with SASS/SCSS, made for supporting multiple grids in a single project with a minimum of custom design.
 It's a layout starter project nice and ready for you to design with your own custom identity.

 *BodokeCSS* was born as a testing project where i can try any new CSS feature and practice the [CSSOOP](https://www.smashingmagazine.com/2011/12/an-introduction-to-object-oriented-css-oocss/) model.